REBUF is an acronym – it stands for “Research, Budget, Facilities” – that is meant to simplify complex decisions around laboratory design.

 This refers to the logistics involved installing new furnishing and possibly removing or demolishing old items.
 Measurements like doorway and hallway width, staircases, freight elevators will all come into play, especially for larger items like fume hoods or clean rooms enclosures.

 When discussed with your lab furniture sales rep, make sure to keep in mind not only the floor plan of the actual lab, but the facilities through which the items must be moved and installed, including loading docks, forklifts needed, and hallway dimensions.

 Get More Guidance on Your Lab Project

-Put the pieces together, and building a lab doesn’t need to be complicated.
+Put the pieces together, and laboratory construction doesn’t need to be complicated.
 In addition to the REBUF framework, our sales reps can work through all of your requirements and recommend the right items for your research, budget, and facilities.